jasoneveleth/blog/2024/01/05/autograd.md

 I've started writing this post from scratch several times as I've tried to get the presentation just right.
 I settled on this two goals: (1) if you have heard the terms "[vector space](/404)" and "gradient" thrown about before, you should be able to understand and write JAX primitives, and (2) if you're comfortable with vector spaces, dual spaces, and multivariable calculus, I will assuage any fears about rigor.

 [JAX](https://jax.readthedocs.io/en/latest/) is a high-performance numerical computing framework for Python that can wrap a normal python function to calculate the derivative.
-We'll cover JAX flavored reverse-mode autograd, and focus on the 'grad' part: you should see [Related work](/2024/01/05/autograd/#related_work) for the 'auto' part (or my [110 line implementation](https://github.com/jasoneveleth/autograd)), basically you wrap every `ndarray` in a custom class that keeps track of how it was made.
+We'll cover JAX-flavored reverse-mode automatic differentiation (autodiff), and focus on the 'differentiation' part.
+The 'automatic' part basically works by wrapping every `ndarray` in a custom class that keeps track of computation.
+That is out of the scope of this post, but you should check out the [Resources](/2024/01/05/autograd/#resources) section for more information (or my [110-line python implementation](https://github.com/jasoneveleth/autograd)).

-Warning: this is my understanding, I've only just starting learning differential geometry, so if I've made a mistake, please leave a comment.
+\warn{This post is my understanding; I've only just started learning differential geometry, so if I've made a mistake, please leave a comment.
+We're learning together ;)}
-# Related work
+# Resources

+I found plenty high-quality resources on autodiff.
+The first post I read was [this one](https://thenumb.at/Autodiff/), and I wrote down my takeaways [here](/404).
+[This post](https://jingnanshi.com/blog/autodiff.html) is also excellent.
+However, they cover mostly how to directly apply the chain rule.
+In contrast, the JAX-flavored way of doing things involved "Jacobian-vector products", and other foreign terms.
+I really liked the JAX approach of only providing a `grad` function that can wrap any function you like, and it seemed to have a structured approach to applying the chain rule.

-There is a lot of prior art in this area.
-These are the things I found helpful.
-One of the main contributors behind JAX made [a video](https://videolectures.net/deeplearning2017_johnson_automatic_differentiation/) about their framework, and [here](/404) are my notes on it.
-I also found another [autodiff blog post](https://thenumb.at/Autodiff/), and my [notes](/404).
-The most directly relevant stuff is probably the [autodiff cookbook](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html#jacobian-vector-products-jvps-aka-forward-mode-autodiff) for JAX, specifically the section I linked to, and [what you need to do](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html) to implement a primitive.
-Finally, I also found [a paper from 2008](https://engineering.purdue.edu/~qobi/papers/toplas2008.pdf) and a core JAX contributor's [phd thesis](https://dougalmaclaurin.com/phd-thesis.pdf)  (pages 48-52 and 13-19 are relevant).
+In my efforts, I stumbled upon many resources specifically related to JAX.
+One of the main contributors behind JAX made [a video](https://videolectures.net/deeplearning2017_johnson_automatic_differentiation/) about their framework (my notes on it are [here](/404)).
+However, the most directly relevant information is the [autodiff cookbook](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html#jacobian-vector-products-jvps-aka-forward-mode-autodiff) for JAX (specifically the section I linked to) and [documentation](https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html) on what you need to do to implement a primitive.
+Their approach is grounded in the literature, specifically [this paper from 2008](https://engineering.purdue.edu/~qobi/papers/toplas2008.pdf).
+And finally, I found a core JAX contributor's [phd thesis](https://dougalmaclaurin.com/phd-thesis.pdf) on the implementation of a precursor library (pages 13-19 and 48-52 are relevant).

-# How does it work (using an example)
+# How does autodiff work? (using an example)

 First, let's look at a simple neural net as a function of its input.
 I've colored each part of the function to correspond to its description. $$ f(\bm{x}) := {\color{red}  \lvert\lvert} {\color{green}\arctan(}{\color{blue} W\bm{x} + \bm{b} }{\color{green})} - {\color{purple}\bm{y} } {\color{red} \rvert\rvert ^{2} }